i-like-robots/guestlist/README.md

 <a name="api-guard"></a>
 ### `Guard`

 The `Guard` class maintains a list of locations and properties to check and the rules each property must follow.
-This class also generates middleware to secure a route.
+This class also generates the middleware used to secure a route.

 ### `body(property, rule[, options])`